You are viewing a story from harrypotterfanfiction.com

 Oh, how she wanted to hear his voice.
 She had not known such disappointment in all her life.

-“And finally, Rose, I finally removed my wedding ring.”
-She said as she fought tears, trying to be strong.
+“And finally, Rose, I finally removed my wedding ring," she confessed as she fought tears, trying to be strong.
 “I… I couldn’t take it off.
 It was what kept me feeling as though he was still with me.
 I was still his wife and he was still my husband.
 But oh, Rosie… It was probably the hardest thing to let go of, but I did it.
 Can you feel my hand?
-It is gone, baby.”
-She said, taking Rose’s hand and putting it to hers.
+It is gone, baby," she said, taking Rose’s hand and putting it to hers.
 The ring wasn’t there.

 “It is gone, Rose… because your father is gone.”